 - removing bloated software and reduce number of background processes as much as possible.

 If your computer does work without any recurring problems, you don’t have to do anything specific to verify that it is in stable condition.
 You can (and should) skip this article.

 However, if your computer repeatedly freezes, crashes or suddenly slows down for no reason then something is wrong with it and you should not ignore it.
 It is essential that you find and fix any existing problems before you setup any development environment.
-If you don’t have critical data in your computer but your system is not stable and especially if your system has been infected by a virus, formatting and reinstalling the operating system may be the fastest and safest way to go.
+If you don’t have critical data in your computer but your system is not stable and especially if your system has been infected by a virus, formatting and reinstalling the operating system may be the fastest, easiest and safest way to go.